cseanburns/semantic_web_development/README.md

 # Semantic Web Development

-Working on a textbook for an introductory web development course on the semantic web.
+Working on a textbook for an introductory semantic web development course.

 ## To Do